|ABUTA TINCTURE & TEA|

 Overview and Applications

-In South America it is referred to as "midwife's herb" since it is used to treat a variety of women's complaints during pregnancy and childbirth.
+In South America it is referred to as "midwife's herb" since it is used to treat a variety of women's complaints during pregnancy and childbirth (easing childbirth).

-Traditional use is against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps).
+Traditionally used by South American Indians against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps and pain).

-Other uses include: maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).
+Other uses include: works against premenstrual syndrome (PMS), excessive bleeding, and fibroid tumors; maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).

 Chalcone flavone (cissampeloflavone), non phenolic alkaloids (tropoloisoquinoline, isoimerubrine Pareirubrines A and B), skeleton alkaloids, (grandirubrine and isoimerubrine, hayatinin methochloride.